Compute

 If your servers are managed by enterprise projects, you can select an enterprise project to view or operate the asset and scan information.

 4. Click the name of the target server.
-On the server details page that is displayed, click the Asset Fingerprints > Containers tab.
+On the server details page that is displayed, choose Asset Fingerprints > Containers.

-5. Click a fingerprint in the fingerprint list to view its asset information.
+5. Click a fingerprint type in the list to view the asset information.

 Viewing Cluster Information